john-seb/john-seb.github.io/content/talk/treadpatterns/index.md

 ---
+A novel method for the inverse design of tyre tread patterns is presented.
+This method which makes use of structural and geometric analysis is particularly useful in the designing of passenger car and bus/truck radial tyres.
 <object data="https://john-seb.github.io/talk/treadpatterns/treadpatterns.pdf" type="application/pdf" width="700px" height="700px">
     <embed src="https://john-seb.github.io/talk/treadpatterns/treadpatterns.pdf">
         <p>This browser does not support PDFs.
 Please download the PDF to view it: <a href="https://john-seb.github.io/talk/treadpatterns/treadpatterns.pdf">Download PDF</a>.</p>